euctrl-pru/portal/content/acronym/rp1.md

 ---
-title: RP1 - Reporting Period 1
+title: RP1 - Reference Period 1
 slug: rp1
 ---

-The Reporting Period 1 of the [SES][ses] Performance Scheme for EU and associated States covers the years 2012-2014.
+The Reference Period 1 of the [SES][ses] Performance Scheme for EU and associated States covers the years 2012-2014.

 ## See Also